-A withdrawal is considered to be an "official" withdrawal when the student completes an official withdrawal form through their academic advisor or verbally notifies the Office of Financial Aid.
+A withdrawal is considered to be an "official" withdrawal when the student completes an official withdrawal form through their academic advisor, student success coordinator, or program coordinator or verbally notifies the Office of Financial Aid.
 Acceptable official notification includes notification to the designated contacts listed above.